 It is best to clean the eye with either saline solution or water that has previously

 Pull down on the lower eyelid

-Put one or two drops inside the lower eyelid without touching the nozzle to your eye or eyelid
+Put one or two drops inside the lower eyelid without touching the nozzle to your eye

 Close your eye and wipe away any excess drops with a clean tissue

 When to use it

 If you are not sure when to use it, ask your doctor or pharmacist.

 If there is no improvement after using Brolene within 24-48 hours, or if the infection

 has not cleared completely after using Brolene for 7 days, discontinue use and see